 Frequented by locals and tourists alike, Shiraito Falls in Karuizawa, Nagano Prefecture is a waterfall measuring three meters high and 70 meters wide.
 Its name literally means “Waterfall of White Threads,” as it looks like a white string curtain.
-The area looks even more stunning in autumn when the leaves change colors.
+The area looks stunning regardless of season!

 Gohei mochi is grilled rice cake on a stick coated in soy-based or miso-based sauce usually eaten as a snack.
 Originating in mountainous areas like Nagano, it is said to be the perfect combination of rice and miso.
 Don’t miss to try gohei mochi when in the area!

 Aside from being one of the five castles designated as National Treasure in Japan, Matsumoto Castle in Nagano is also one of the country’s oldest surviving castles.
 This historic site offers amazing views of the Japanese Alps, as well as Matsumoto City.
 The beautiful fall foliage in autumn and white snow in winter add to its overall charm.
 The reflection of the illuminated castle in the moat at night is also a must-see!

 Located in a small town nestled in the mountains, Kusatsu Onsen in Gunma is a hot spring village known for its high-quality water said to cure various ailments.
 Not only does it boast the largest flowing water volume in the country, it also prides itself for its unique bathing methods of “jikanyu” (timed bathing) and “yumomi” (water stirring).
 This is the perfect destination for those looking to warm up in a traditional Japanese onsen town during the cold winter months.